KiandaBPM/KiandaBPM.github.io/form-designer.md

 In the form designer, almost any of the components can be cloned.
 This will increase your productivity considerably and will make creating multi-step processes a breeze.

-To clone either a field a panel or even a form simple select the component then click the clone button in the  properties panel in right-hand side of the panel.
+To clone either a field a panel or even a form simple select the component then click the clone button in the  properties panel in the right-hand side of the panel.

 If cloning a field the cloning dialog will prompt for the destination of the new cloned field, once your choice is made, simply click ok.